mia-platform/custom-plugin-java/README.md

 This method returns an instance of `DecoratorResponse`, which represents the response that should be returned.

 ##### Abort chain
-To abort the decorator chain, you can obtain the related `DecoratorResponse` instance by calling the method `DecoratorResponseFactory.abortChain(int finalStatusCode, Object finalBody, Map<String, String> finalHeaders)`.
+To abort the decorator chain, you can obtain the related `DecoratorResponse<U>` instance by calling the method `DecoratorResponseFactory.abortChain(int finalStatusCode, U finalBody, Map<String, String> finalHeaders)`.